CivicActions/ssp-toolkit/docs/controls/IA.md

 When website users request a password reset, the website sends a temporary login link to the email address associated with their user account.
 After a user logs in via the temporary login link, the website requires the user to enter a new password before proceeding further.

-### IA-5 (11): Hardware Token-Based Authentication

-> The information system, for hardware token-based authentication, employs mechanisms that satisfy [Assignment: organization-defined token quality requirements].

-##### LINCS

-LINCS does not support physical hardware token-based authentication.
-Therefore this control is Not Applicable.

 ### IA-6: Authenticator Feedback

 > The information system obscures feedback of authentication information during the authentication process to protect the information from possible exploitation/use by unauthorized individuals.